-- (a) On college premises; - (b) At or in connection with college sponsored activities; or - (c) To off-campus conduct that, in the judgment of the college, adversely affects the college community or the pursuit of its objectives. - (2) Jurisdiction extends to, but is not limited to, locations in which students are engaged in official college activities including, but not limited to, foreign or domestic travel, activities funded by the associated students, athletic events, training internships, cooperative and distance education, online education, practicums, supervised work experiences, or any other college-sanctioned social or club activities. - (3) Students are responsible for their conduct from the time of application for admission through the actual receipt of a degree, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment.

-(4) These standards shall apply to a student's conduct even if the student withdraws from college while a disciplinary matter is pending.
-The student conduct officer has sole discretion, on a case-by-case basis, to determine whether the student conduct code will be applied to conduct that occurs off-campus.
+- WAC 132Y-125-005 Statement of jurisdiction.
+(1) The student conduct code shall apply to conduct by students or student ((conduct)) groups that occurs: - (a) On college premises; - (b) At or in connection with college ((sponsored)) programs or activities; or - (c) ((To off-campus conduct that,)) Off college premises, if in the judgment of the college, ((adversely affects)) the conduct has an adverse impact on the college community ((or)), the pursuit of its objectives, or the ability of a student or staff member to participate in the college's programs and activities. - (2) Jurisdiction extends to((, but is not limited to,)) locations in which students are engaged in ((official)) college programs or activities including, but not limited to, college-sponsored housing, foreign or domestic travel, activities funded by the ((associated)) students, student government, student clubs or organizations, athletic events, training internships, cooperative and distance education, online education, practicums, supervised work experiences, or any other college-sanctioned social or club activities. - (3) Students are responsible for their conduct from the time (($\frac{\text{of application for}}{\text{of polication for}}$)) they gain admission to the college through the (($\frac{\text{ac-tual receipt}}{\text{of certificate}}$)) last day of enrollment or award of ((a)) any degree or certificate, even though conduct may occur before classes begin or after classes end, as well as during the academic year and during periods between terms of (($\frac{\text{actual}}{\text{of certificate}}$)) enrollment. - (4) These standards shall apply to a student's conduct even if the student withdraws from college while a disciplinary matter is pending. - $\underline{(5)}$ The ((student conduct officer)) college has sole discretion, on a case-by-case basis, to determine whether the student conduct code will be applied to conduct by students or student groups that occurs off-campus.